Easy to Implement Icebreakers for Effective Group Therapy!

 Fun Fact Sharing

 These icebreaker sessions let the participants share light-hearted elements among the group.
-These are often used to lighten the mood and help to break the initial barriers in the most casual way.
+Facilitators often use these to lighten the mood and casually break initial barriers.

 Example